 You sneak out from under the covers to make a quick toilet stop before the baby wakes.
 Your feet barely hit the floor when two eyes blink open and a familiar wail begins to arise.
-With a sigh, you pick up your little one and manage to balance her on your lap, while you pee with practised skill.
+With a sigh, you pick up your little one and manage to balance her on your lap, while you pee with practiced skill.

-Clasping her to your hip, you choose toast over cereal — because it’s easier to eat one handed — before heading to the bathroom to share a quick shower.
+Clasping her to your hip, you choose toast over cereal — because it’s easier to eat one-handed — before heading to the bathroom to share a quick shower.
 As you skip the shampoo, you ponder how long it’s been since you managed to shave your legs and underarms.

 After the shower, you wrap your baby against your chest, before starting the day with the easiest task to do while wearing your baby – vacuuming around the toys on the floor.

 Just another day in the life with a Velcro baby.

 Babies go through clingy stages because it’s developmentally normal and appropriate — it’s actually a sign that your baby is making progress.